jinjiaKarl/CS-E4160/network_filesystems/README.md

 6.1 What is raid?
 What is parity?
 Explain raid5?

-RAID stands for Redundant Array of Independent Disks, which is a method of combining multiple physical hard drives into a single logical unit to improve performance, reliability, and/or capacity.
+RAID stands for Redundant Array of Independent Disks, which is a method of combining multiple physical hard drives into a single logical unit to improve performance, reliability, and capacity.

 Parity is a technique used in RAID to protect data against disk failures.
 Parity information is generated and stored across multiple drives in the RAID array, allowing the system to rebuild lost data in the event of a disk failure.
-Parity stores information in each disk, Let’s say we have 4 disks, in 4 disks one disk space will be split into all disks to store the parity information.
-If any one of the disks fails still we can get the data by rebuilding from parity information after replacing the failed disk.
+Parity stores information in each disk.

 RAID 5 is a specific type of RAID that uses block-level striping and parity data across multiple drives.
 It requires a minimum of three disks to implement, and provides a good balance of performance, capacity, and data protection.
 In RAID 5, data is split into blocks and distributed across all the disks in the array, with parity information stored on a separate disk.
 If one disk fails, the system can use the parity data to reconstruct the lost data and store it on a replacement disk.
 However, if two disks fail, data loss can occur, as the system can no longer reconstruct the lost data.
 RAID 5 is often used in file servers and other applications where data protection is important, but performance and capacity are also key factors.